 If you choose to incorporate this option into your project, we ask that you please let us know!

 We understand that due to the current pandemic, many students are unable to have in-person ceremonies, or they are postponing ceremonies.
 We also know that in many traditionally observant communities, the Bar/Bat Mitzvah Ceremony looks different and may not afford the opportunity to give a D’var Torah or speech during the ceremony itself.
 While some choose to incorporate their Remembering the Children project into a virtual ceremony, others who are more observant are unable to do so.
 Therefore, the Holocaust Center of Pittsburgh allows students an alternative option – a Celebratory Shabbat:

 - This version of the project is EXACTLY THE SAME, with one exception – you honor your child by gathering with your family/friends for a Shabbat meal and discussion.
 It is customary that during Shabbat meals, individuals may offer words of Torah to their guests in honor of someone else’s memory.
 In this version of the project, you would wholly complete steps #1 through #3, but you would share your reflection among family and friends at a celebratory Shabbat meal in honor of your child – and you would meaningfully incorporate their memory into the discussion with your guests.
 In this sense, you may also have a family member present your certificate to you!
 To learn more about this option and its variants, please reach out!

-If you have any further questions, please do not hesitate to reach out to Emily via email (firstname.lastname@example.org) or phone at 412-801-7022.
-We are happy to discuss options over the phone and help facilitate your project in any way we can.
+If you have any further questions, please do not hesitate to reach out to Jackie Reese via email (email@example.com).
+We are happy to discuss options and help facilitate your project in any way we can.
 To learn more about the Holocaust Center of Pittsburgh’s events and opportunities, please visit https://hcofpgh.org!